OK, you’ve got a drain clog.

 Manual Drain Snakes

-- A drain snake, also known as a plumber's snake, is a small auger that rotates as it's physically pushed through the clog.
-Manual augers are very useful in clearing simple drain or toilet clogs, dislodging any debris and allowing it to pass through the sewer system.
+A manual drain snake, also known as a plumber’s snake, is a small auger that rotates as it’s physically pushed through the clog.
+At the terminal end is a corkscrew-shaped hook that is fed into a clogged drain or toilet.
+Rotation of the hooked end occurs when the handle of the auger’s drum is turned, which also feeds more of the snake into the drain.
+Manual augers are especially useful in clearing simple drain or toilet clogs, dislodging any debris, and allowing it to pass through the sewer system.

 Motorized Drain Snake

-If you've tried all the do-it-yourself remedies and the clog still won't go away, it's time to call in a licensed and experienced plumber to do the job.
+If you’ve tried all the do-it-yourself remedies and that clog still won’t go away, it’s time to call in a licensed and experienced plumber to do the job.
+Professional companies like Nick’s Plumbing & AC have the experience and equipment to identify your clog and clear it regardless of its location.

-Call us today to schedule your free estimate or free second opinion with the best drain cleaning company in Houston.
+Call us today to schedule your free estimate or free second opinion with the best drain cleaning company in Houston since 1979, Nick’s Plumbing & Air Conditioning.